derInformatiker/AIcrowd-AIBlitz8-Solution/challenge5/README.md

 ### For training:<br>
 python train.py --name f1 --fp16 --label_nc 0 --dataroot data/f1/ --resize_or_crop none --no_instance --niter 100 --niter_decay 0
+It will take around 4 days on a RTX 2070 Super with Tensor cores enabled.

 ### For testing:<br>
 python test.py --name f1 --fp16 --label_nc 0 --dataroot datasets/f1/ --resize_or_crop none --no_instance --how_many 5000